BLITZ-BOTS/API/ROUTES.md

 ## Authentication

-all routes require Bearer token authentication in the header:
+All routes require Bearer token authentication in the header:
 `Authorization: Bearer <token>`

 ## Response